bitblit/Epsilon/README.md

 # Release Notes

+## 0.12.x

+- Updated Apollo (GraphQL) to v3 which may be backwards incompatible

 ## 0.11.x

 - Adding concept of inter-api events (Only useful when combining multiple related apis and decoupling)